AjjMC/ajjgui/README.md

 > **Q:** Is the datapack multiplayer-friendly?

 > **A:** It depends on the exact use.
-The datapack has the following:
+Being restricted to block entities, the datapack has the following:
 >
 > **Multiplayer Features**
 >
 > * Multiple GUIs around the world can be used by different players simultaneously with no issues
 > * The same GUI can be used by different players simultaneously with no issues
-> * Widget commands can be configured to run as the player triggering a GUI widget
+> * Widget commands can be executed as the player triggering a GUI widget
 >
 > **Multiplayer Limitations**
 >